Skip to main content

 Note: This utility can be found in platform/utilities/storage/localstorage.js.

-• getLocalStorage() - convenience accessor for local storage and implements a fallback.
+• getLocalStorage() - convenient accessor for local storage and implements a fallback.
 Useful for stubbing localstorage.

 Examples and guides